-Shihan M is correct though – many martial artists inside their dojo and lose touch with reality.
+Melvin is somewhat correct though – many martial artists inside their dojo and lose touch with reality.
 Many forget that our art is a fighting art.
-Yet those like Shihan M forget that there are many ways to approach training, and no single one of us have all the answers.
+Yet those like Melvin forget that there are many ways to approach training, and no single one of us have all the answers.
 But they end up missing out on some of those answers while their busy explaining how they’re better than everyone else.

 One things for sure though: no one can win any battle alone – you need friends to help you.
 And when you’re a dick, no one is going to want to help.